How Cannabis Cultivator Grassroots Upped Its Digital Game When States Shut Down

 It was all-hands-on-deck across the company.
 We remained laser focused.
 Our immediate mission was to implement the necessary protocols and precautionary measures to keep customers and employees safe.
 We did this swiftly, addressing our dispensary staff first with masks, temperature checks, cleaning protocols and other measures to keep our staff and patients safe.

-What does it mean to be digital forward?
+What does it mean to be "digital-forward"?

 Now more than ever, people are glued to their devices.
 And the cannabis category has traditionally lagged behind in digital channels.
 At Grassroots, we have operations in 12 states, with five cultivation centers and 31 dispensaries now open.
 And every state operates almost like a different country.
 So, the need to connect our dispensaries and our cultivation operations on an integrated data platform was paramount.